rlugojr/linkurious-enterprise-manual/en/filter/nodes.md

 Filters enable us to select or hide multiple nodes or edges at once according to a specific property.

-In the graph below, we see the company [Grabit](http://www.banexiventures.com/), a small firm form the USA, has invested in.
+In the graph below, we see the companies who have invested in [Grabit](http://www.banexiventures.com/) small firm form the USA.

 ![](G_1.png)